 Preventing Damage to Granite Countertops

-- Heavy impact from dropping objects
+- Blunt force impact from dropping heavy objects.

 Conclusion